JerRMartin/JFK-Assassination-Video-Processing/README.md

 ## Setup
 Ensure Python's package installer (PIP) is installed on your machine.

-Open a terminal in the working directory (This is using WSL)
+Open a terminal in the working directory (This is using a [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) terminal)

 1. Create a virtual environment named `virtual_env`